adityagilra/BeliefStateRL/README.md

 ### Run simulation of RL agent with pre-fitted parameters:
 `python BeliefHistoryTabularRLSimulate.py <belief|basic> <True|False> <0|1|2>`
 belief|basic are to use BeliefStateRL or BasicRL agent.
-True|False is refers to ACC being off i.e. inhibited (True) versus on (False).
+True|False simulates with ACC being off i.e. inhibited (True) versus on (False).
-0|1|2 refers to using different datasets:
+0|1|2 refers to using different datasets (use 0 or 2; 1 is obsolete since it is incorporated into 2):
  0 is a dataset on older task with ACC on and off conditions,
            used for ACC on vs off switching times comparisons
  1 is a dataset on older task with only ACC on having 13 sessions, this is the dataset with neural recordings as well